Courses & Curriculum

 |B. Major Electives (2 Courses)

-Of the upper level biology classes (300 and 400 level), three of the five must include laboratories (BIO 320 and BIO 305 are two of the three laboratories).
+Of the upper level biology classes (300 and 400 level), three of the five must include laboratories (BIO 320 is one of the three laboratories).

 |BIO 335 Plant Biology||3/4 credits|